dduyg/55/posts/viz-earths-surface.md

 <div style="margin-bottom: 12px; max-width: 700px; min-height:400px"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/PLq7l/embed.js?v=4" charset="utf-8"></script><noscript><img src="https://datawrapper.dwcdn.net/PLq7l/full.png" alt="" /></noscript></div>

 The world's population is projected to continue growing, putting even greater pressure on our finite resources.
+In the delicate dance of our existence on this increasingly crowded planet, we must strive to meet people’s needs while minimizing the impact on nature.
+How to feed, house, clothe and power 10 billion of us without eliminating very many species and wrecking the planet is perhaps this century’s greatest chal­lenge.
 Balancing the need for food production with responsible land management and environmental stewardship is paramount.